 Retailers are warned that failure to use a fiscal cash register to record all sales made and the under recording of takings will be treated as a serious offence and heavy penalties imposed.

 7.3 The VAT Account

 This is a summary of transactions for an accounting period showing the source of the figures on the VAT return.
-It is invaluable in demonstrating how a business arrives at the figures.
+The VAT return has a sixteen (16) schedules as outlined in table 2.